 What is PodCal?
 An open-source, privacy-first alternative to Calendly.
-Your calendar data lives in your personal Solid Pod — a decentralized data store that you own and control.
+Your scheduling data is stored in two places: an encrypted EU-hosted database for fast access, and your personal Solid Pod as a permanent copy you fully own.
+You can wipe the cloud copy at any time.
 MIT licensed, self-hostable, and free forever.

 FeatureDescription